What Claims Can I Make if My Child is Diagnosed With Cerebral Palsy?

 - Brain infection or trauma after birth (less common, but possible)

-Important note: “Risk factors” are not the same thing as “fault.”
+Important note: “Risk factors” are not the same as “fault.”
 A risk factor can exist even when everyone did their job correctly.
 The legal question is different: whether avoidable mistakes caused avoidable harm.

-Proof–Evidence: what has to be shown in an Illinois birth-injury case
+Proof in an Illinois birth-injury case

-When families consider a medical negligence claim connected to cerebral palsy, the core proof questions usually look like this:
+When families consider a medical negligence claim connected to cerebral palsy, the core questions usually look like this:

 1) What was the standard of care?

 In plain terms: what should reasonably careful medical professionals have done under the circumstances (given what they knew, when they knew it)?
-Standard of care is usually explained through qualified medical experts and supported by the records.
+Standard of care is explained through qualified medical experts and supported by the records.

 2) Was the standard of care breached?

-3) Did that breach cause the injury (medical causation)?
+3) Did that breach cause the injury?

-The medical records that usually matter most
+The medical records that matter most

 Prenatal records

-These can show maternal health conditions, infections, growth concerns, ultrasounds, and any complications that increased risk.
+These show maternal health conditions, infections, growth concerns, ultrasounds, and any complications that increased risk.
 They also help experts understand what was known before labor began.

 Labor and delivery records (often the backbone of timing)

 These commonly include nursing notes, physician notes, medication records, and documentation of key decisions.
-They may also show staffing handoffs and communication between team members.
+They may show staffing handoffs and communication between team members.

 Fetal monitoring strips